In 2022, restaurant reputation management is more important than ever.

 The first step in using ratings and reviews to improve your business is to monitor and evaluate them closely and consistently.

 Getting on a regular schedule of evaluating and responding to your reviews can help.
-Soon you may begin to see specific patterns emerging.
+As you immerse yourself in this consistent review evaluation, you’ll likely start noticing certain trends or recurring themes.

 A study by TNS NIPO researched over 2,000 negative online customer ratings and concluded that overall 70% of complainants hope to receive a response, while just 38% receive one.
 According to TNS NIPO, the success of the response is determined by 3 factors: